 Scalp Psoriasis is a chronic condition.
 In fact, it is a result of an overactive immune system.
 As a result, this causes the skin cells to replace more quickly than usual.
 Therefore, this results in the build-up of rough and dead skin cells.
 The body starts to produce new skin cells at the deepest layer of skin.
 These skin cells then begin to move upwards through the layers of skin and reach the outermost level.
 The cells then die and flake off.

 This procedure occurs in both people with and without psoriasis.
 However, the duration of the process is different in people with psoriasis.
-This process generally takes 3-4 weeks but in psoriasis patients, it only takes 3-7 days.
+This process generally takes 3-4 weeks but in scalp psoriasis patients, it only takes 3-7 days.
 As a result, the cells don’t get enough time to mature and the skin wears off prematurely, causing itchiness, scaling, and red marks.

 Dr Sohana may recommend various types of treatments.
 She will assess the skin of the scalp and recommend treatment accordingly.